 There are several reasons part of or all of your workers’ compensation claim may be denied, including but not limited to reporting your injury outside of the workers’ compensation statute of limitations.
 However, even if you adhere to the workers’ compensation statute of limitations, there are other reasons your claim can be denied, such as if the injury is not deemed to be work-related.

-If there is a problem with your workers’ compensation claim whether it is related to the workers’ compensation statute of limitations, you have the right to a hearing with a workers’ compensation judge in Louisiana.
+If there is a problem with your workers’ compensation claim related to the workers’ compensation statute of limitations, you have the right to a hearing with a workers’ compensation judge in Louisiana.
 If you disagree with the judge’s decision during this hearing, you can appeal it with the Circuit Court of Appeals.

 Contact the Experienced Workers’ Compensation Attorneys Gordon & Gordon!